While this blog post about starting a blog is called how to start a travel blog, it also applies to other forms of blogging.

 If I had a blueprint and strategy from the start, I would be further ahead today.
 Of course.

 I learned a lot through trial and error.
-As I don’t want you to figure it out on your own, or waste a lot of time, energy and money, I created this blog post for you.
+As I don’t want you to figure it out on your own, or waste a lot of time, energy, and money, I created this blog post for you.

 There are many bloggers who start a blog and their website is gone after a year or two.
-It’s because they didn’t have a strategy and they thought it is easy.
+It’s because they didn’t have a strategy and they thought it was easy.
 It is easy, when you know how it works, but don’t underestimate the time and energy you need to put in for a while before you see results.
 If this doesn’t scare you, then you came to the right place.

 Now let’s dive into the world of travel blogging and how you can start your own travel blog.